fraserwat/newsround/README.md

 EMAIL_TO=youremail@gmail.com
 ```

-Give it a quick test run, to make sure everything works ok.
+Give it a test run to make sure everything works ok.
 The dotenv loader at the start of `main()` assumes that you have saved this in the project root (i.e. `/newsround/.env`).

 ```
 ./target/release/newsround
 ```

 If it all checks out, you're nearly ready to set up the cron schedule.
-If you're not super picky on when it sends you can skip ahead, but there's some annoying timezone defaults (at the time of writing it's British Summer Time, meaning everything is an hour out).
+There's some annoying timezone defaults (at the time of writing it's British Summer Time, meaning everything is an hour out from UTC).

 ```
 sudo timedatectl set-timezone Europe/London sudo timedatectl set-ntp true
 ```

-If you're not in the UK, you'll need to find your own timezone with `timedatectl list-timezones`.
-Verify your changes stuck (`timedatectl`), and you should see something like the following:
+If not in the UK, find your timezone with `timedatectl list-timezones`.
+Verify changes (`timedatectl`) and you should see something like the following:

 ```
                Local time: Mon 2024-04-22 09:50:35 BST